camunda/camunda-docs/docs/reference/bpmn-processes/timer-events/timer-events.md

 - [access a variable](/product-manuals/concepts/expressions.md#access-variables) (e.g. `= remainingTime`)
 - [using temporal values](/product-manuals/concepts/expressions.md#temporal-expressions) (e.g. `= date and time(expirationDate) - date and time(creationDate)`)

-If the expression belongs to a timer start event of the workflow then it is evaluated on deploying the workflow.
+If the expression belongs to a timer start event of the process then it is evaluated on deploying the process.
 Otherwise, it is evaluated on activating the timer catch event.
 The evaluation must result either in a `string` that has the same ISO 8601 format as the static value or an equivalent temporal value (i.e. a date-time, a duration, or a cycle).

 ### Time date